ArtifactDB/artifactdb-cli/books/adbcli/faq.md

 **Is ArtifactDB CLI thread-safe?**

 No, it is not.
-It should not be used in environments where concurrent usage could happen, mostly because the CLI writes and updates configuration files while it's being used, and these write accesses are not protected in current implementation.
+It should not be used in environments where concurrent usage could happen, mostly because the CLI writes and updates configuration files while it's being used, and these write accesses are not protected from concurrent writing in current implementation.

 **Is it true that the ArtifactDB CLI is the best thing that happened to humanity in a long while?**